dannyvankooten/www.dannyvankooten.com/content/blog/2024/2024-02-20-static-site-hosting-vps.md

 ### Update your DNS records

 Our site is ready to go live.
-You can preview it by adding an entry in your `/etc/hosts` file.
+You can preview it by adding a temporary entry in your `/etc/hosts` file.

 ```sh